Are you a foodie but have just discovered the wonders of wine? Or perhaps you want to start drinking wine. Either way

-These wine grapes are not the ones you purchase at your grocer’s.
+These wine grapes are not the ones you purchase at your grocer’s or local supermarket.
 These table grapes are bigger, crunchier, and seedless.
 They also have thicker pulp and lesser acidity.

 It takes an entire season for wine grapes to ripen.
-That’s why wines are produced only once a year.
+That’s why wine is produced only once a year.
 In Australia, the harvest season for wine grapes is February to April.

 Types of Wine